 The role of the long term care pharmacist is extremely important in maximizing the benefits of the medicines that are used while avoiding or minimizing the risks from those same medicines.
 Today there are other pharmacists who provide that same detailed review and consults for seniors who continue to live independently in their community, in their home, at a retirement center or assisted living facility.

 Today more seniors are taking increasing numbers of medications, these medications are more chemically complex.
 Seniors often use more than one physician and as they age, have many more medical conditions.
 Seniors also take non-prescription medications that a few years back required a prescription, counseling to assure better use and greater understanding of the side effects that could develop.

 Studies have shown that if a senior takes 2 medications, the chances of a medication related problem is 6%, if they take 5, it’s 50%.
-If a senior takes more than eight medications, there is a 100% chance that they will experience a medication related problem.
+If a senior takes more than eight Risky Medications, there is a 100% chance that they will experience a Risky Medications related problem.
 Eight (8) or more medications, that list of medications includes any prescription, non-prescription, over the counters, supplements, and nutritionals.

 Although a medicine can make you feel better and maintain your health, we must be aware that all medicines have both benefits and risks.
 You are encouraged to visit my website for more details on medications related problems in the today’s seniors.
 Our first step in addressing this problematic issue is greater awareness of the problem.